httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Each parameterized key for a given field MUST NOT appear more than once in the signature input.
 Parameterized keys MAY appear in any order.

+If a dictionary key is named as a covered component but it does not occur in the dictionary, this MUST cause an error in the signature input string generation.

 Following are non-normative examples of canonicalized values for Dictionary Structured Field Members given the following example header field, whose value is known to be a Dictionary:

 ~~~ http-message